 The concepts may seem well-worn, ‘Nazi victory’ being almost a sub-genre of speculative fiction these days, but Fatherland was one of the first novels to use the setting well.
 The revelation of the conspiracy and use of extracts from historical documents to underscore the full horror of the Holocaust packs an incredible punch.
 It’s one of the most effective uses of alternative history to drive home real world lessons ever.

 Alternative History Flag for Fatherland

 The original cover of Robert Harris’s Fatherland showed the Nazi German Flag flying next to today’s blue and gold European Union flag.
-That makes no sense in my opinion.
+That makes no sense.
 Instead, I think a ‘European Union’ dominated by the German hegemony would take the colours of the Nazi Party — red, white and black.
 The four arrows, as well as being reminiscent of the swastika, represent the aggressive expansionism of Fatherland’s dystopian Europe.

 Alternative Fatherland Book Cover

-My alternative cover is based on a photograph of the Brandenburg gate, in Berlin.
-I wanted to avoid the cliché of having swastikas on the cover, and the book is enough of a classic that such cheap attention-grabbing is not necessary.
-Instead, the simple black and white image contrasts with the bold red banner, the germanic script further hints at the setting, and the glossy lettering suggests a more futuristic world than the 1940s.
+I based my alternative cover on a photograph of the Brandenburg gate in Berlin.
+I wanted to avoid the cliché of having swastikas on the cover, and the book is enough of a classic that such cheap attention-grabbing is unnecessary.
+Instead, the simple black-and-white image contrasts with the bold red banner, the Germanic script further hints at the setting, and the glossy lettering suggests a more futuristic world than the 1940s.